 Mac Maoláin

-Notices found in diverse Irish Annals relating to this specific family of Maelan, Maoláin, and Mac Maolain, identify them as originally Lords of the Luigne, with sequential entries recording the territorial tribal clusters they were aligned with, and eventually held lordship over, which included the Gaileanga Mora (Brega).
-Subsequent records reveal their wider involvement within these territorial elements both in conflicts of the region and the monastic orders that were part of it.
+Notices found in diverse Irish Annals relating to this specific family of Maelan, Maoláin, and Mac Maolain, identify them as originally chieftains of the Luigne, with sequential entries recording the territorial tribal clusters they were aligned with, and their eventual expansion to include the lordship of the Gaileanga Mora (Brega).

-In short, Clan Maoláin were a mercenary "warrior class", but also followed the practice of all ruling families, where the derbfine (agnatic) relatives also held important positions in aligned monastic orders, with time related sources illuminating that this family had ecclesiastic links to the monastic sites of Kildalkey, Swords, and Kells (Ceannanus).
+Time related sources illuminate that this family had ecclesiastic links to the monastic sites of Kildalkey, Swords, and Kells (Ceannanus).

-Importantly this recorded involvement, took place during the specific period when Kells had become the primacy (head of) this monastic branch of columcille, responsible for educational sites in both Ireland and Scotland, sending monastic members linked to this family to Scotland for service in the rotational sites of Iona, Oban & Dunkeld (see the section titled "Alumnus of Columcille").
+Importantly this recorded involvement, took place during the specific period when Kells had become the primacy (head of) this monastic branch of columcille, responsible for educational sites in both Ireland and Scotland, sending monastic members linked to this family to Scotland for service in the rotational sites of Iona, Oban & Dunkeld (see the tab section titled "Alumnus of Columcille").

 Extracts "Annals of ireland" revealing individuals and events of historic significance linked to the surname Maoláin, and Mac Maolain: